8 Of The Most Iconic Swimwear Moments In Film

-From the popularisation of the barely-there bikini in the early 1960s, to perennially chic Riviera one-pieces, these are the iconic beach-side looks from our favourite on-screen stars that are inspiring us right now.
+From the popularisation of the barely-there bikini in the early 1960s, to perennially chic Riviera one-pieces – these are Hollywood’s most iconic beach-side looks.

 In the 1959 adaptation of Tennessee Williams’ Suddenly, Last Summer, Elizabeth Taylor sizzled on-screen in a plunging white one-piece.
 Worn slightly off-shoulder with deeply bronzed skin, Elizabeth’s striking swimsuit – with its sexy keyhole cut-out detail – still feels as relevant as ever.